yeojunjie/tune-transformer/README.md

 To protect a section of the melody from being shifted, add a chord symbol with the text `N.C.` (no chord) above the first note of the section.
 This plugin has no effect on notes that do not have a most recent chord symbol.
 For this reason, the plugin resumes shifting notes at the next chord symbol after the `N.C.` chord symbol.

-For now, this plugin assumes that each chord symbol alters each note only once.
-For example, `C7b9#9` is not supported, and will be interpreted as `C7#9`.

 ## Credits

 This plugin relies heavily on the [ExpandChordSymbols](https://github.com/markshepherd/ExpandChordSymbols) plugin's calculation of which notes belong in a given chord.

+# Known Issues
+1. The plugin does not work properly for transposing instruments.
+2. The plugin does a poor job of spelling notes.
+Currently, it always spells the note between F and G as F#, even in the context of an Eb minor chord.
+3. The plugin does not support chords with multiple alterations to a single note.
+For example, `C7b9#9` is not supported, and will be interpreted as `C7#9`.

 # Developer Notes

 ## Cursors vs. Segments
-Instead of cursors, segments are used as the main way to navigate throughout the score.
-This is because, for some reason, in the code below which uses cursors, `Line A` causes all but the first segment to be skipped.
+This plugin uses segments to navigate throughout the score.
+Cursors are not used because, for some reason, in the code below which uses cursors, `Line A` causes all but the first segment to be skipped.

 ```
 // For each segment in the score, ...